-When installing a powerpoint, or light fitting, a general guide given to clients is $100 per item installed.
+When installing a power point, or light fitting or other item, we can provide a general price guide to clients.
 Depending on the complexity, costs may be higher or lower.
 This may include new cabling, and the cost of the fitting, but is dependent on complexity and time required.

 The more complex the work, the higher the cost and the more time taken.
 This would be quoted on or discussed prior to work commencing.

 Work at height